 Through Dovetails

 The through dovetail joint represents traditional joinery at its finest.
 Visible from both faces, this joint advertises the maker’s skill while providing exceptional mechanical strength.
+There’s a reason they show up on so many high-end pieces.

 Mortise and Tenon Variations

 Drawboring pulls joints tight mechanically.
 Offset the peg hole in the tenon slightly toward the shoulder.
 When the tapered drawbore pin enters, it pulls the tenon deeper into the mortise, creating a self-tightening joint that requires no glue.
+I’ve seen drawbored joints on furniture that’s still tight after two hundred years.

 Stock Preparation by Hand